hestoya/ColorPaletteGenerator/README.md

 1. **Lock/Unlock Colors**: Ability to lock specific colors so they won't change when the palette is regenerated.
 2. **Color Count Adjustment**: Let users adjust the number of colors in the palette (e.g., 3–8 colors).
-3. **Copy to Clipboard**: Add a button to easily copy the color codes (RGB/HEX) to the clipboard.
-4. **Save Palettes Locally**: Save generated color palettes in the browser’s local storage for future reference.
+3. **Save Palettes Locally**: Save generated color palettes in the browser’s local storage for future reference.
-5. **Color Picker Tool**: Allow users to adjust one or more colors manually with a color picker.
+4. **Color Picker Tool**: Allow users to adjust one or more colors manually with a color picker.
-6. **Color Harmonies**: Automatically generate color harmonies like complementary, analogous, triadic, etc.
+5. **Color Harmonies**: Automatically generate color harmonies like complementary, analogous, triadic, etc.
-7. **Accessibility Checker**: Check if the colors have enough contrast for text legibility (WCAG standards).
+6. **Accessibility Checker**: Check if the colors have enough contrast for text legibility (WCAG standards).
-8. **Color Visualization**: Display the generated colors in various UI elements (buttons, background, etc.).
+7. **Color Visualization**: Display the generated colors in various UI elements (buttons, background, etc.).
-9. **Export Options**: Enable users to export palettes in various formats like PNG, CSS variables, SCSS, or JSON.
+8. **Export Options**: Enable users to export palettes in various formats like PNG, CSS variables, SCSS, or JSON.
-10. **Color Naming**: Automatically assign names to the colors in the palette (e.g., "Sea Green", "Midnight Blue").
+9. **Color Naming**: Automatically assign names to the colors in the palette (e.g., "Sea Green", "Midnight Blue").
-11. **Dark Mode Toggle**: Allow users to switch between light and dark themes.
-12. **Shareable URLs**: Generate and share a URL that encodes the current color palette.
+10. **Shareable URLs**: Generate and share a URL that encodes the current color palette.

 ---

 ## 🛠️ Clone and Run the App